lhbikos/ReCenterPsychStats/docs/index.md

 # PREFACE {-}

 **If you are viewing this document, you should know that this is a book-in-progress.
 Early drafts are released for the purpose teaching my classes and gaining formative feedback from a host of stakeholders.
-The document was last updated on 25 Jul 2023**.
+The document was last updated on 01 Aug 2023**.
 Emerging volumes on other statistics are posted on the [ReCentering Psych Stats](https://lhbikos.github.io/BikosRVT/ReCenter.html) page at my research team's website.

 [Screencasted Lecture Link](https://spu.hosted.panopto.com/Panopto/Pages/Viewer.aspx?id=859e5312-abdb-4db8-8779-b00c00feae47)